 Date of birth appears to have an extra space between the date and year

-Question:- in the table when month is long the year wraps and causes an extra line- could we abbreviate the month within tables to three letters- i.e. Nov.
-13, 2020 or what would be suggestion to stop the extra line?

-Question: *By (units) and Unit value*- does this refer to :final values are calculated on date of payment type of statement, but it is not on the template provided.
+In the Investment summary as at <last_val_date>, the asterisk at *Balance (units) should be removed.
+At Unit value*, there should be a *note stating, “*Unit values shown are net of fees.
+Please refer to our Fund Fact Sheets on the PEPP website for more information on the fees associated with the investment and administration of each fund.”
+This should be directly below the “Your investment summary as at....” chart, as it is for Letters 16 and 17.

-Show if jurisdictions other than SK- PEPP is governed by Saskatchewan Leglisation.
+Show if jurisdictions other than SK- PEPP is governed by Saskatchewan Legislation.
 Our records indicate a portion of the locked-in money is governed by another province’s legislation.
-For further details see the PEPPP Talk on Working Beyond Saskatchewan on our website (see template)
+For further details see the PEPP Talk on Working Beyond Saskatchewan on our website (see template)

 Declaration on death form- should have added box in declaration by “I am the personal representative” .
 All Declaration of death forms currently incorrect and need to be corrected.

-Need to walk through this with JEA to ensure they are using the correct template for the letter.
+Currently when this letter is generated in PENFAX, it has the grid lines shown below at the bottom of the last page of the Declaration below the Signature and Stamp areas.
+These grid lines need to be removed.

 Assumptions/Constraints

 Assumptions:

 The priority for resolution of the letter issue will be assigned by business